mantiqueira/wireframe-instructions-app/README.md

 A React + TypeScript single-page application with a wireframe-style UI for managing AI instructions and client message templates.

+## Recent Updates

+- Settings page with card-based layout and modal editing
+- Auto-resizing textareas throughout the application
+- Template editor with preview functionality

 ## Features

 - **Home Screen**: Four large cards, with "Settings / instructions" being the only interactive one